leonardo-fan/employee-database-editor-webapp/README.md

 **Client Dependencies**
 * bootstrap: preset templates/components for web apps
-* react-router-dom: React router components for web apps
+* react-router-dom: React router components for web apps -> allows for changes in views without refreshing the whole page

 *Client notes*
 * async functions
 * cannot change state of unmounted components
+* fetch (returns promise that must be resolved to a Response object of the HTTP response then to json via .json())
-* fetch using http requests - method, headers, body
+    * additional request options through init object arg with method, headers, body
 * useParams and useNavigate from react router dom
 * routes to switch between components to view
-* dark mode :)
+* learnt some bootstrap functionalities

+**TODO**
+* publish to web